Facebook is expanding its tools to make content moderation less toxic

 Facebook provided this response to the story:

-We know this work can be difficult and we work closely with our partners to support the people that review content for K. Their well-being is incredibly important to us.
+We know this work can be difficult and we work closely with our partners to support the people that review content for Facebook.
+Their well-being is incredibly important to us.
 We take any reports that suggest our high standards are not being met seriously and are working with Cognizant to understand and address concerns.

 According to Facebook, its work to protect the mental and physical condition of its content moderators—the majority of whom work for third-party community management centers run by companies such as Cognizant and Accenture—began long before the appearance of the Verge’s story.